Brendan-P-Moore/AMPTransformer/README.md

 ```

-An example from google colab:
+An example from the Google Colaboratory notebook:

 ```
-predict('/content/AMPTransformer/example.fasta', '/content/protbert_models', '/content/esm_models')
+predict('/content/AMPTransformer/test_data/CAMP_test_neg.fasta', '/content/drive/MyDrive/nlp_models/protbert_models', '/content/drive/MyDrive/nlp_models/esm_models')

 ```

 The output of this prediction is a dataframe with three columns.
 The first column is the peptide label in the fasta file, the second is the sequence, and the third is the antimicrobial prediction.
 The prediction is a number between 0 and 1, with values above 0.5 being antimicrobial, and those below 0.5 being non-antimicrobial.

 ```
-prediction_dataframe = predict('/content/AMPTransformer/example.fasta', '/content/protbert_models', '/content/esm_models')
+prediction_dataframe = predict('/content/AMPTransformer/test_data/CAMP_test_neg.fasta', '/content/drive/MyDrive/nlp_models/protbert_models', '/content/drive/MyDrive/nlp_models/esm_models')

 ```
 **For prediction of many peptide sequences, it is recommended to use a GPU.**
 # Description

-AMPTransformer is an antimicrobial peptide classifier trained on the length-balanced training datasets used by amPEPpy.
-These datasets were selected because of the equal peptide length distribution for the antimicrobial and non-antimicrobial peptides.
+AMPTransformer is an antimicrobial peptide classifier trained on the length-balanced training datasets used by amPEPpy (reference).
+These datasets were selected because of the equal peptide sequence length distribution for the antimicrobial and non-antimicrobial peptides (reference).
+Because of this, AMPTransformer is more useful at discerning between antimicrobial/non-antimicrobial peptides of equal length.

+AMPTransformer was evaluated on eight non-redundant test datasets published by Yan et al.(reference).
+The predictor's performance was compared with amPEPpy, a random forest model trained on the same training dataset.
+The comparison with amPEPpy is shown in the table below (to be added).
+As the test sets are not length-balanced, and are non-redundant only for amPEPpyy, the performance of the AMPTransformer on the independent test sets cannot be compared directly with other methods.

 # References

+protbert
+esm 2
+amPEPpy
+amPEP
+sAMPpred-GAT
+xu 2021 dataset